Home - Book Preview

 I gave them both hugs, then Mom sent Dad to their room to get a present, and Grandma sent Grandpa to Mattie's room to get a present.

-"He said he needed a computer, so we got him one."
+"He said he needed a computer, so we got him one," Grandpa defended, his box showing a simplified drawing of the Macintosh.

-"Thank you so much, it was exactly what I wanted!
+I couldn’t help the large, satisfied grin that spread across my face.
+"Thank you so much!
+It was exactly what I wanted!
 They are two different kinds, and I plan to write computer programs for them both."

-"The two computers work differently, what runs on one doesn't run on the other.
-I can't fix that unless I have one of each," I tried to explain.
+"The two computers work differently," I explained, trying to keep my voice calm.
+"One is a pure 8 bit machine, and the other is a 16 bit graphical machine.
+What runs on one doesn't run on the other.
+I can't fix that unless I have one of each."

-"Okay," Dad interceded, "I think it's all right.
+"Okay," Dad interceded, stepping between them.
+He gently uncrossed Mom's arms.
+"I think it's all right.
 Johnny, you've got a good plan, but if one starts collecting dust, we'll get rid of it."

-He asked, "Why do you need three computers?"
+He quietly whispered to me.
+"Why do you need three computers?"

-"I explained it already, none of them can share software, I'm going to fix that."
+"I explained it already.
+None of them can share software.
+I'm going to fix that," I told him softly.

-"And, you need the machine to do that?"
+"And, you need the third machine to do that?"

-"Right, and the new IBM doesn't come out until next month."
+"Right, the new IBM doesn't come out until next month."

-"Well don't let anyone know I knew about all the different computers," Grandpa whispered.
+"Well, don't let anyone know I knew about all the different computers," Grandpa whispered back.

-"I'll keep it secret Grandpa, you're safe from Mom."
+I gave him a wink.
+"I'll keep it secret, Grandpa, you're safe from Mom."

 The following day I left with Grandma and Grandpa to go to Tulsa.
-They had purchased a building, what had been The Mayo Hotel.
+They had purchased a building, The Mayo Hotel.
 Before Grandpa bought it, it had been stripped and abandoned.
-Construction crews were already at work cleaning the place up.
+Construction crews were already at work cleaning the place up when we arrived.

-"I'm so excited to see the space for the first time," I told Grandma as we passed thru the construction entrance.
+"I'm so excited to see the space for the first time," I told Grandma as we passed through the construction entrance.

 "Welcome to The Mayo," said the site foreman, Peter Nivens.